What you need to know

 - You also need to keep records of their choices and evidence that you have offered your eligible employees a choice of super fund.

 As your default Employer Fund, we can help you every step of the way:

-- Your dedicated Client Service Manager will provide ongoing support and training, and can explain anything you’re unsure of, including which of your employees are eligible to choose their own fund.
+- Your dedicated Relationship Manager will provide ongoing support and training, and can explain anything you’re unsure of, including which of your employees are eligible to choose their own fund.

 - We can also provide you with information to give to your employees to help them make an informed decision.

 Find out more about how to join Intrust Super here.